cortex-lab/phy/docs/clustering.md

 Right-click any cluster in the similarity view to move it into the cluster view.
 Existing selections in both tables are preserved, and the previous best cluster remains the similarity reference.

+Right-click a cluster in the cluster view to add it to, or remove it from, the current cluster selection.

 For each similar cluster, you can either:

 * Press `space` to do nothing and go to the next similar cluster.